mozilla/addons-server/docs/api/topics/rocketfuel.rst

     :type category: int|null
     :param collection_type: the type of collection to create.
     :type collection_type: int
     :param description: a description of the collection.
-Can be a dict, in which case keys are languages and values are each a translation for the corresponding language.
-    :type description: string|dict
+    :type description: string|object
     :param is_public: an indication of whether the collection should be displayed in consumer-facing pages.
 Defaults to ``false``.
     :type is_public: boolean
     :param name: the name of the collection.
-Can be a dict, in which case keys are languages and values are each a translation for the corresponding language.
-    :type name: string|dict
+    :type name: string|object
     :param region: the ID of the region to attach this collection to.
 Defaults to ``null``.
     :type region: int|null